 Sometimes, your customers are looking for a specific product but may name it incorrectly.
 If you’re only using keywords for that search, then people might not see what they want even if you sell it.

 Machine learning is all about matching intent and outcome, which is especially useful for product and service searches.
 Many ML systems will learn about your products over time, including what people are searching for to find them on your site — as well as relevant information from referral sources.
-In most cases, ML first expands search by incorporating a broad set of synonyms and adjectives your customers use commonly.
+In most cases, ML uses NLP (natural language processing) to first expand search by incorporating a broad set of synonyms and adjectives your customers use commonly.

-Over time it can start to learn which products are viewed similar audiences and make suggestions by attempting to understand what’s relevant to the search intent, not just words.
+Over time machine learning algorithms can start to learn which products are viewed similar audiences and make product recommendations and suggestions by attempting to understand what’s relevant to the search intent, not just words.
 You’ve likely seen this on Amazon’s recommendation tools, which not only guess at what they think you want but also show you what people who’ve searched for something similar ending up getting.

 2. Consumer personalization and ECommerce ML